-It’s hard to get past when you are committed to making things work, but the other person isn’t.
+It’s hard to get past the point when you are committed to making things work, but the other person feels otherwise.
 It’s difficult to accept.

 The man or woman you wanted a future with has removed their part from the equation, and you’re left with the negative emotions that you must bear by yourself.

-Sometimes it’s hard to understand what occurred to make the person feel like there was no future with you.
+Sometimes it’s hard to understand what occurred to make the person feel like there’s no future with you.
 When the dust settles, they can move on with another person, and you feel crushed.

 The Stages of Grief

 The CDC lists several stages of grief that people go through when we experience loss.
 They include:

 It is not uncommon to go through some or all of these stages when we experience the loss of a significant other.